TarunRKaushik/selfie-less-acts/README.md

 https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-docker-ce

-Flask module along with flask_cors must be installed in the pythoon environment used.
+Flask module along with flask_cors must be installed to build the servers.
+Docker py is also used as a dokcer API with python
 ```
 pip install flask
 pip install flask_cors
+pip install docker-py
 ```